Updated on July 30, 2022

 - “Johnny Test”: kid uses his genius sisters’ inventions to deal with problems.

 After the 2000s

 The 2010s saw this type of show largely die out.
-Current TV shows tend to change up how “slice-of-life” and “wacky” elements are used together (again, “Steven Universe”).
+Newer TV shows tend to change up how “slice-of-life” and “wacky” elements are used together, such as “Steven Universe.”
 There’s also a shift toward making the lead characters less obnoxious, dumb, and/or lazy in the first place.

 An increase in continuity in modern shows also allows the characters to actually change or evolve.
 Unless it’s an educational show, they often aren’t stuck learning the same life lessons over and over.